-Queensland community thinkers and their social-political formations during World War I: passion and reason for war and peace 1914–19 will examine the diversity of opinion and shifting attitudes of Queenslanders during this tumultuous time.
+Queensland community thinkers and their social-political formations during World War I: passion and reason for war and peace 1914–19 examines the diversity of opinion and shifting attitudes of Queenslanders during this tumultuous time.

 Censors, Conscripts & Queensland – J.J.
-Stable and the Battle for Hansard will focus the John Oxley Library’s Stable collection which includes Hansard No 37, a record of Premier TJ Ryan’s controversial speech ordered to be destroyed by Prime Minister Billy Hughes.
+Stable and the Battle for Hansard is a musical interpretation of the John Oxley Library’s Stable collection which includes Hansard No 37, a record of Premier TJ Ryan’s controversial speech ordered to be destroyed by Prime Minister Billy Hughes.

 Under the skin: Q ANZAC Fellows discuss their research to date

 Scratch the surface of any topic and you will expose a wealth of information and ideas — sometimes more than you ever imagined.
-Over the last seven months Queensland’s experience of the First World War has been not only scratched but deeply explored by the 2015 Q ANZAC 100: Memories for a New Generation Fellows.
-Join Fellows Elaine Acworth, Dr Neville Buch, Dr Robert Hogg and John Thompson and facilitator Ian Townsend, as they present and discuss their research into the First World War and Queensland’s many stories.
+The inaugural 2015 Q ANZAC 100: Memories for a New Generation Fellows Elaine Acworth, Dr Neville Buch, Dr Robert Hogg and John Thompson and facilitator Ian Townsend, present and discuss their research into the First World War and Queensland’s many stories.

 Find out more about previous Fellowship recipients